-The theme of the modern woman is explored through two perspectives: women as painters and women as the objects of painting.
-The fabulous selection of works includes 44 paintings by the four artists and a number of woodcuts by Ellen Thesleff.
-The artist featured most prominently is Helen Schjerfbeck, whose works have never been displayed at the Oulu Museum of Art at such an extensive selection.
-The least known of the four, Elga Sesemann, who passed away in 2007, has not been properly recognised until the past few years.
+The Modern Woman features approximately 50 artworks, all of them from the 20th century.
+In addition to paintings, the exhibition includes Thesleff's innovative woodblock prints and sketchbooks.
+The largest selection of paintings in the exhibition is from Helen Schjerfbeck, whose works have never been displayed in this extent in the Oulu Museum of Art.
+The least famous of the four, Elga Sesemann, who passed away in 2007, has not been properly recognised until the past few years.

 Photo above: Helene Schjerfbeck: Girl from Eydtkuhne II (1927).
 Finnish National Gallery/Ateneum Art Museum, The Kaunisto Collection.
 Photo: Finnish National Gallery/Hannu Aaltonen.
 (Detail)

 Helene Schjerfbeck: Red Apples (1915).
 Finnish National Gallery/Ateneum Art Museum, The Kaunisto Collection.
 Photo: Finnish National Gallery/Henri Tuomi.